David Stelmazewski: Committed to Excellence

-“I’m so proud of the students of Boerne schools and their determination to excel in the classroom and across the spectrum of extracurricular activities,” Mr. Stelmazewski says.
-“Our students inspire our faculty and staff, leading us all to the levels of excellence in education that make this school district a true asset in our extraordinarily supportive community.”
+"I'm so proud of the students of Boerne schools and their determination to excel academically and across the spectrum of extracurricular activities."

 Mr. Stelmazewski arrived in Boerne in 2008, serving as the first principal of the newly opened Boerne-Samuel V. Champion High School.
 Under his leadership, Boerne-Champion quickly rose among the state’s leading academic campuses; the school attained Exemplary status in 2009, 2010 and 2011.

 Serving in San Antonio’s Northside ISD, Mr. Stelmazewski was assistant principal at Tom C. Clark High School and teacher and varsity basketball coach at John Jay High School.
-At Jay, he built a state championship-caliber program.
 Mr. Stelmazewski’s career in public education began in 1974 at Woodlawn High School in Woodlawn, Illinois, where he served as teacher, coach and athletic director.

 Superintendent Certification, Our Lady of the Lake University, 1994